Maxim-Mazurok/google-api-typings-generator/gapi.client.merchantapi-accounts_v1beta/readme.md

 await gapi.client.merchantapi.accounts.get({name: 'name'});

 /*
 Lists accounts accessible to the calling user and matching the constraints of the request such as page size or filters.
 This is not just listing the sub-accounts of an MCA, but all accounts the calling user has access to including other MCAs, linked accounts, standalone accounts and so on.
+If no filter is provided, then it returns accounts the user is directly added to.
 */
 await gapi.client.merchantapi.accounts.list({});